Ankr-network/ankr-docs/docs/Earn/liquid-staking/bnb/bnb-liquid-staking-introduction.md

 ### **No technical knowledge required**

 Receive an easier staking experience with no technical knowledge necessary.
-Liquid Staking makes staking as easy as a swap: exchange your BNB for the reward-earning aBNBb token.
+Liquid Staking makes staking as easy as a swap: exchange your BNB for the reward earning aBNBb token.
 Enhanced decentralization Our BNB Liquid Staking will not be using only Ankr validator nodes to stake the BNB from users.
 Ankr Earn will select several suitable and reliable BSC validators, making BNB Liquid Staking as decentralized as possible.
 This means that Ankr will not contribute to giving any party more influence over the BSC network as the BNB will be spread over a wide variety of nodes.
 Ultimately, the end goal is having Ankr governance decide on the target allocation to different validator nodes.

 ### Contribute to the security of the BSC network